arangodb/docs/3.10/indexing-which-index.md

   - Nested matching
   - Search highlighting

-  The inverted index type is eventually consistent unlike other indexes, except the inverted index of ArangoSearch Views, which is also eventually consistent.
+  The inverted index type is eventually consistent like `arangosearch` Views, but unlike other index types.
   It may thus not be a suitable index type depending on your requirements.

-  You can add one more more inverted indexes to a Search Alias View for federated searching over multiple collections and for ranking results by relevance.
-It is a lightweight alternative to an ArangoSearch View.
+  You can add one more more inverted indexes to a `search-alias` View for federated searching over multiple collections and for ranking results by relevance.
+It is a lightweight alternative to an `arangosearch` View.

 - **TTL index**: the TTL index provided by ArangoDB can be used for automatically removing expired documents from a collection.